actualbudget/docs/docs/config/index.md

 ## `ACTUAL_CONFIG_PATH`

 This is the path to the config file.
-If not specified, the server will look for a `config.json` file either in the `/data` folder if it is present or in the same directory as the sync-server's `package.json` if `/data` is absent.
+If not specified, the server will look for a `config.json` file in the `/data` folder if it is present or in the sync-server's root directory if `/data` is absent.

 See the `ACTUAL_DATA_DIR` section above to override the data folder location.